Taylor Swift, Zayn Malik, And Gigi Hadid: The New Love Triangle?

 A photo posted by Taylor Swift (@taylorswift) on

-While Taylor Swift’s Instagram followers started asking questions about Donaldson’s makeup (or whatever that is), in the caption to the photo, the “Blank Space” singer wrote: “I love you.”
-Some Instagram users suggested that the photo could have been taken at some music festival, as it looks like the model’s face is covered in face paint.
+While Taylor Swift’s Instagram followers started asking questions about Donaldson’s makeup (or whatever that is), in the caption to the photo, the “Blank Space” singer wrote, “I love you.”
+Some Instagram users suggested that the photo could have been taken at some music festival as it looks like the model’s face is covered in face paint.

-[Featured Composite Image containing photos by Richard Shotwell,Charles Sykes/AP Images]
+[Featured Image by Richard Shotwell/Charles Sykes/AP Images]